Comments on Cut-Set Bounds on Network Function Computation: Introduction

-When computing the identity function, the problem becomes the extensively studied network coding \cite{flow,linear}, and it is known that in general linear network codes are sufficient to achieve the multicast capacity \cite{linear, alg}.
-For linear target functions over a finite field, a complete characterization of the computing capacity is not available for networks with one sink node.
-Certain necessary and sufficient conditions have been obtained such that linear network codes are sufficient to calculate a linear target function \cite{Ramam13, Appuswamy14}.
-But in general, linear network codes are not sufficient to achieve the computing capacity of linear target functions \cite{Rai12}.
+For a general target function, the computing capacity is known when the network is a multi-edge tree \cite{Appuswamy11}.
+For general network topologies, when the identity function is required to be computed, the problem becomes the extensively studied network coding \cite{flow,linear}, and it is known that in general linear network codes are sufficient to achieve the multicast capacity \cite{linear, alg}.
+For scalar linear target functions, the computing capacity can be fully characterized by min-cut using the duality technique of linear network codes proposed in \cite{koetter2004network}.
+For (vector) linear target functions over a finite field, a complete characterization of the computing capacity is not available.
+But certain necessary and sufficient conditions have been obtained so that linear network codes are sufficient to calculate a linear target function \cite{Appuswamy14}.

-Networks with a single sink node are discussed in this paper, while both the target function and the network code can be non-linear.
-In this scenario, the computing capacity is known when the network is a multi-edge tree \cite{Appuswamy11} or when the target function is the identity function.
-For the general case, various bounds on the computing capacity based on cut sets have been studied \cite{Appuswamy11,Kowshik12}.
-But we find that the upper bounds claimed in \cite{Appuswamy11,Kowshik12} are not valid.
-Specifically, the proof of \cite[Theorem II.1]{Appuswamy11} has an error\footnote{No proof is provided for the upper bound (Lemma 3) in \cite{Kowshik12}.}: The condition provided in the beginning of the second paragraph is not always necessary, which is illustrated by an example given in this paper.
-We show that the computing capacity of our example is strictly larger than the two upper bounds claimed in \cite{Appuswamy11,Kowshik12}.
+For the general target functions and network topologies, various upper bounds on the computing capacity based on cut sets have been studied \cite{Appuswamy11,Kowshik12}.
+We find, however, that the upper bounds claimed in the previous works do not always hold.
+For an example we will evaluate in Section~\ref{sec:probound}, the computing capacity is strictly larger than the two upper bounds claimed in \cite{Appuswamy11,Kowshik12} respectively, where the issue is related to the equivalence relation associated with the target function defined in these papers.
+Characterizations based on this equivalence relation is only valid for special network topologies, e.g., the multi-edge tree.
+For more general networks, however, this equivalence relation is not sufficient to explore general function computation problems.

-Towards a general upper bound, we define an equivalence relation associated with the inputs of the target function (but does not depend on the network topology) and propose a cut-set bound on the computing capacity using this equivalence relation.
-Our bound holds for general target functions and general network topologies in the network coding model.
-We also show that our bound is tight when the network is a multi-edge tree or when the target function is the identity function.
+Towards a general upper bound, we define a new equivalence relation associated with the inputs of the target function (but does not depend on the network topology) and propose a cut-set bound on the computing capacity using this equivalence relation (see Section~\ref{sec:general_bound}).
+The obtained bound holds for general target functions and general network topologies.
+We further discuss how to simplify the bound, and show that this bound is tight for some special cases where the computing capacity is known.